Alouette (song)

+Although “alouette” is pronounced [alwɛt(ə)] as two or three (when the final e muet is pronounced) syllables in Standard French, it is more commonly pronounced [aluɛt(ə)] as three or four syllables in Quebec French, as mirrored by the first four notes of the melody.

 History

-The song's origin is uncertain, but the most popular theory is that it is French-Canadian.
-It was first published in A Pocket Song Book for the Use of Students and Graduates of McGill College (Montreal, 1879).
-Canadian folklorist Marius Barbeau was of the opinion that the song's origin was France, though the first printed copy in France came 14 years after the original Canadian (McGill) publication.
+The song's origin is A Pocket Song Book for the Use of Students and Graduates of McGill College (Montreal, 1879).
+Canadian folklorist Marius Barbeau thought that the song came from France, though the first printed copy in France came 14 years after the original Canadian (McGill) publication.